frdr/clean-vimscript/README.md

 > In the "after" directory in your home directory.
 This is for personal preferences to overrule or add to the distributed defaults or system-wide settings (rarely needed).

-The "rarely needed" seems somewhat ill advised.
+The "rarely needed" seems to be a huge understatement.

 ### Use :nnoremap by default